South Korean Opposition Leader Stabbed In Neck - UrduPoint

 South Korean Opposition Leader Stabbed In Neck

-Seoul, (APP - UrduPoint / Pakistan Point News - 2nd Jan, 2024) South Korean opposition party leader Lee Jae-myung was stabbed in the neck on Tuesday while talking to reporters in the port city of Busan.
+Seoul, (APP - UrduPoint / Pakistan Point News - 2nd Jan, 2024) South Korean opposition party leader Lee Jae-myung was stabbed in the neck on Tuesday by a man who pushed through a crowd pretending to be his supporter.

-Lee was walking in a crowd of journalists after visiting the site of a new airport when a man in front of him lunged and struck him in the neck, footage on South Korean television channels showed.
+Lee was surrounded by journalists and supporters at a construction site in the southern port city of Busan when a man lunged and struck him in the neck, South Korean television channels showed.

-The 59-year-old was seen collapsing to the ground as people rushed to aid him.
-One man was seen pressing a handkerchief on Lee's neck.
+He was bleeding but conscious as he was rushed to a local university hospital, the Yonhap news agency reported, before being flown to the capital Seoul for surgery, according to an official from his party.

+Police were seen wrestling the assailant, who wore a hat with a pro-Lee slogan, to the ground.
+He was arrested at the scene, Yonhap reported.

 Police in Busan said Lee suffered a "one-centimetre laceration on his neck" and that he "remains conscious and bleeding is minor", according to South Korean news outlet Chosun Ilbo.